-Check your tenancy agreement to find out how much notice you have to give your social housing provider.
+Check your tenancy agreement to find out how much notice you have to give your public housing provider.

-Make sure you leave the property in a reasonable condition, with your payments up to date, Then, once you've had a property inspection, you'll probably be more likely to get a refund of your full bond from MBIE - Building and Housing.
+Make sure you leave the property in a reasonable condition, with your payments up to date, Then, once you've had a property inspection, you'll probably be more likely to get a refund of your full bond from Tenancy Services.